magcode/sem6000-mqtt/README.md

 ```
 <roottopic from properties file>/<name of sem6000 from properties file>/relay/set (true|false)
 ```
-Use the following topic and payloads to control the LED:
+Use the following topic and payloads to enable/disable the LED:

 ```
 <roottopic from properties file>/<name of sem6000 from properties file>/led/set (true|false)